 The relationship between religion and science is the subject of continued debate in philosophy and theology.
 To what extent are religion and science compatible?
 Are religious beliefs sometimes conducive to science, or do they inevitably pose obstacles to scientific inquiry?
 The interdisciplinary field of “science and religion”, also called “theology and science”, aims to answer these and other questions.
 It studies historical and contemporary interactions between these fields, and provides philosophical analyses of how they interrelate.

 This entry provides an overview of the topics and discussions in science and religion.
 Section 1 outlines the scope of both fields, and how they are related.
-Section 2 looks at the relationship between science and religion in three religious traditions, Christianity, Islam, and Hinduism.
-Section 3 discusses contemporary topics of scientific inquiry in which science and religion intersect, focusing on creation, divine action, and human origins.
-Section 4 concludes by looking at a few future directions of the study of science and religion.
+Section 2 looks at the relationship between science and religion in five religious traditions, Christianity, Islam, Hinduism, Buddhism, and Judaism.
+Section 3 discusses contemporary topics of scientific inquiry in which science and religion intersect, focusing on divine action, creation, and human origins.

-- 1. What are science and religion, and how do they interrelate?
+- 1. Science, religion, and how they interrelate

-- 2. Science and religion in Christianity, Islam, and Hinduism
+- 2. Science and religion in various religions

 - Academic Tools